Fly, dodge, shoot, die!

 Yes, Leviathan blatantly rips off the Zaxxon idea without any shame but, it does feature a few differences and additional "improvements".
 From what (ahem) little I've seen, we pilot a plane armed to the teeth with a rapid-firing laser gun.
 There are also a few smart bombs that should only be used as a last resort when things get (even more) tough.

-Skimming across the diagonally-scrolling landscape isn't easy.
+Skimming across the diagonally scrolling landscape isn't easy.
 Aliens appear in waves with an uncanny knack for getting underfoot and I found this aspect very difficult, as you might have guessed.
 Quick reactions are required to beat the alien formations but there is often little room to manoeuvre thanks to the terrain which isn't flat or dormant.
 So that presents its own challenge because I am either being beaten by the alien hoard or smashing into a chimney!

 The joystick controls are fairly similar to Zaxxon - altitude can be changed by pushing up/down.
 Minimum speed can be increased if you hold down fire and push up/down.
 Strafing the ship left/right isn't possible and instead, the ship will turn itself in that given direction.
 I didn't like this at all because it takes time and leaves you feeling defenceless.

 The status bar is feature-rich detailing score, remaining fuel, smart bombs, the next wave of incoming aliens, and (groan) a timer.
-Also, there are two arrows displaying the alien's location - this means we can head backwards and aren't restricted to flying forwards.
+Also, there are two arrows displaying the alien's location - this means we can head backwards and aren't restricted to flying forward.
 However, for me, that presents a fistful of new problems trying to safely fly backwards!

 If you're copying someone's idea then don't attempt to be clever trying to improve it.
 As shown here...